 With so many people experiencing homelessness, you might feel powerless and unable to do anything.
-However, there are many small steps you can take to offer support.
-First and most importantly is to check in want help, from there you can use the resources below to assist.
+However, there are many small steps with the person you are concerned about in a safe manner to see if they want help, from there you can use the resources below to assist.